 Bicycles and Other Wheeled Transportation

 Wheeled transportation is not permitted in the hallways or lounges of residence halls or apartment living units.
 They must be safely and securely stored in individual rooms and or bicycle racks located throughout campus.
 All bicycles must be registered through the Department of Public Safety and removed at the end of the academic year.
+Bicycles that are left chained to bicycle racks for more than one (1) week after the end of a semester, will become property of the University and be removed from campus.
 For more information on how to register your bike, call DPS at (314) 977-3000.